 Sold in sets of two or four

 Ruffwear Grip Trex Outdoor Dog Boots feature the same Vibram rubber outsoles commonly found on hiking boots for humans.
 With their gripping lug design, these dog boots are suitable for rugged trails and varied terrain.
 The upper is made from a breathable polyester mesh, which is woven tightly enough to keep out trail debris.
-Similar to the Rifruf's featured elsewhere on this roundup, Ruffwear uses a gusset design to create wide opening, with the shoe cinched close around the narrowest part of your dog's leg with a hook-and-loop fastener.
+Similar to the Rifruf's featured elsewhere on this roundup, Ruffwear uses a gusset design to create a wide opening, with the shoe cinched close around the narrowest part of your dog's leg with a hook-and-loop fastener.
 They also have reflective trim for night-time visibility.

 Ruffwear dog boots are sold in pairs of two, so you can size them to your dog's front and back paws.
 They're also machine washable.
-Use cold water, a gentle cycle, and mild detergent, then allow the boots to air dry.
+Use cold water, a gentle cycle, and mild detergent; then allow the boots to air dry.

 Best for Large Dogs: Canada Pooch Soft Shield Boots